Ramneek82810/Stock-market-dashboard/README.md

 ## Project Workflow 🛠️

-Data Retrieval: Fetch historical S&P 500 stock market data for analysis.
+-Data Retrieval: Fetch historical S&P 500 stock market data for analysis.

-Data Processing: Clean and organize stock data into an actionable format.
+-Data Processing: Clean and organize stock data into an actionable format.
 Visualization: Generate clear and insightful charts to analyze trends.
 Insights: Explore the data visually to uncover meaningful patterns in market performance.